AnnoyingCotton/mineTracker/README.md

 # mineTracker
 A man tracker inspired game mode for minecraft custom built for our server.
+Built using the spigot/craftbukkit api.
+Can be compiled with either and run as a plugin.

 commands: